UPDATED JUL 14, 2020

 These coffee roasters used to be Fishtown’s best-kept secret.
 But their cover has been blown — and lucky us.
 ReAnimator pours some of the best lattes in the area, and they’ve expanded to three locations in the city.
 That said, their friendly vibe is consistent, and the quality of their brew is unparalleled, no matter which neighborhood you’re visiting.

 You’ll think you stumbled into a dream world when you walk into Peddler Coffee.
-And thanks to their location, they’re ideal for that pre-Trader Joe’s caffeine pit stop — hey, you’ll need your strength to face the lines while holding all that cauliflower gnocchi.
+And thanks to their location, they’re ideal for that pre-Trader Joe’s caffeine pit stop.
 Go for the almond milk latte or a cold brew, and you’ll be an instant fan.

 This is the perfect place to get work done (or pretend to get work done).
 Right in the heart of the city, this shop has plenty of seating and outlets for every phone, tablet, and laptop you’re carrying.
 And for all the syrup fans out there, you can flavor your coffee with chocolate pistachio, maple walnut, and blueberry coconut.
 Did we mention they also have vegan donuts?
 If they ever set up cots in the back, we might just move in for good.